The Wright Brothers Plane

 There were a few vintage aircraft of the WWI era to use wing warping to roll.
 But ailerons proved to be more practical and they don't fatigue the structure of the wing as wing warping does.

 After many successful attempts with the glider, it was time to add power to the Wright Brothers plane.
-You have to keep in mind that propellers were only used to propel boats back in those days.
-As you know, water behaves a bit differently than air!

-Orville and Wilbur first had to come up with a propeller specifically designed to move air.
 They thought of a propeller as nothing more than a rotating wing, so they used their wind tunnel to help them design the first airplane propellers in history.
 They were pusher props and were pretty darn efficient too, even by today's standards!

-They couldn't find an engine light enough to provide the power they needed.
-So they turned to their bicycle shop mechanic Charlie Taylor to custom build a lightweight aluminum engine.
-The engine was connected to the pusher props on each side of the Wright Brothers plane by a heavy duty chain.
+Since they couldn't find an engine light enough to provide the power needed, they turned to their bicycle shop mechanic Charlie Taylor to custom build a lightweight aluminum engine.

 The brothers journeyed back to Kitty Hawk and built a set of rails for the plane to roll on to build up speed before lift off.
 On a cold windy morning on Dec 14, 1903 Wilbur climbed aboard the Wright Brothers plane for that first historical flight that lasted all of 3 seconds before stalling and hitting the ground!